-The GPA requirement for student staff members has been increased to affect eligibility for 2017-2018 positions.
-All applicants must now have a minimum cumulative and semester grade point average (GPA) of 2.5.
+All applicants must have a minimum cumulative and semester grade point average (GPA) of 2.5.
 The minimum must be maintained, although a higher average is encouraged.
 Whenever a RA's GPA falls below a 2.5 or earns less than 2.5 for two consecutive semesters, he or she can be suspended from the position until grades meet or exceed the requirement.

 Applicants must live on Virginia Tech's campus for two semesters before they are eligible for employment.
 Applicants for the position must be a sophomore, junior, senior, or graduate student at the time of employment in August, or have a minimum of 30 hours and/or two semesters of on-campus residency at Virginia Tech.

 Contact housing (housing.vt.edu or 540-231-6205) with any specific questions or concerns.

 A candidate must maintain good academic and conduct standing with the University (not currently on an active conduct status sanction), and also pass a comprehensive background check.